Mhairi Black: Political views

-Black is a longstanding critic of Westminster.
-Two months after her election, she commented that the practice of making MPs vote in person, instead of electronically, was "outdated and wasted time".
-In a 2016 interview with Owen Jones, Black labelled Westminster as an "old boys' club" and "so excluded from reality", while expressing concern about the arrogance and sexism from other MPs.
+Black is a long-standing critic of Westminster.
+Two months following her election, she commented that the practice of making MPs vote in person, instead of electronically, was "outdated and wasted time".
+In a 2016 interview with Guardian journalist Owen Jones, Black labelled Westminster as an "old boys' club" and "so excluded from reality", while expressing concern about the arrogance and sexism from other MPs.

+In June 2016, Black introduced a Private Members' Bill entitled Benefit Claimants Sanctions (Required Assessment) Bill.
+It received its second reading in December 2016, but did not proceed to any further stages.

 At a public meeting in November 2016 in Aberdeenshire, Black said of the EU referendum: "If I'm honest, there was an element of holding my nose a bit when I voted Remain."
 One member of the audience told The Daily Telegraph, "I'm not sure she would have said it in Glasgow.
 She was sitting in the most Eurosceptic corner of Scotland."

 She also dismissed the claim of the pro-independence campaign in 2014 that Scots would be £5,000 better off if they voted Yes as "mythical".

-In 2017, Black considered not standing for a second term in the next general election, expressing her frustration that "so little gets done", and that "it is a pain to come up and down every week".

-Despite this, Black decided to stand at the 2017 general election and, despite a backlash among voters to Sturgeon's plans for a second independence referendum, was re-elected with a reduced majority.
-She told BBC Scotland that she's "glad to be re-elected to go back down and continue to batter into whoever is in government that austerity is not working, it's not benefiting people's lives whatsoever.
-The people it is benefiting, you could argue, are the ones who need it least."